Skip to Main Content

 Responsibilities

-As the individual responsible for organisational authorisation of a PGD on behalf of an organisation, you are signing that a PGD is legal and has followed local processes.
+The individual responsible for organisational authorisation of a PGD on behalf of an organisation, is signing that a PGD is legal and has followed local processes.

 It should be noted that for governance purposes, it is advisable that the authorising body signatory should not be involved in developing the PGD and should not practice under the PGD.